mHealth App + Booklets for Sickle Cell Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-What data supports the effectiveness of the mHealth app + booklets treatment for sickle cell disease?
+What prior data suggests that this mHealth app + booklets intervention is safe for adults with sickle cell disease?

-How does the mHealth app + booklets treatment for sickle cell disease differ from other treatments?
+What evidence suggests that the mHealth app + booklets could be effective for sickle cell disease?

 Robert M Cronin, MD, MS